denyfebriawan/Learning-X/README.md

     - WHAT I NEED TO IMPROVE
       - Need to learn more about React
       - Need to be more focus

+  - 10/26/2022

+    - WHAT I LEARNED TODAY
+      - How to deploy reactJS without nodeJS in heroku

+    - WHAT DID I DO WELL
+      - Finish all my personal task and mini-test on time

+    - WHAT I NEED TO IMPROVE
+      - Need some more excercise on coding ReactJS